courtcraw/mesadu_wdbinaries/docs/wd_merger.md

 # Please note!!!

-This lab is UNTESTED and PROBABLY BAD.
-But you will learn how the code works.
-Please see the papers above for much better models.
+This lab is UNTESTED and PROBABLY BAD and the write up is definitely missing things!
+The zip file will run, but it might not reflect what's in this write up.
+This write up WILL explain in general how the code works.
+Please see the papers above for much better models and inlists.
 They will evolve much slower.
 If you were to change the reaction network to a smaller one you could get a much faster run, but we did not have time to do this.

 # Part 0 - download from github